graniticio/granitic/doc/tutorial/001-fundamentals.md

 code that you intend to use as components.
 The <code>components</code> section declares uniquely named components that you want to be managed by Granitic.

-The first component, named <code>artistLogic</code> has a <code>type</code> field that specifies that the component should be an instance of the <code>ArtistLogic</code> Go struct you wrote above.

-The second declared component, <code>artistHandler</code>, is an instance of <code>ws.WsHandler</code>, a built-in Granitic type.
+The sole component in this file, <code>artistHandler</code>, is an instance of <code>handler.WsHandler</code>, a built-in Granitic type.
 A <code>ws.WsHandler</code> coordinates the bulk of the request processing lifecycle as well as managing error-handling for a web service request.

+One of the fields on this component, `Logic`, expects another component to be injected into to it.
+In this case we're defining the component that the needs to be injected inline as a _nested component_.
+Note that the nested component doesn't need a name, just a type - this case the  `artist.GetLogic` struct we defined above.

 The minimal configuration in this example specifies the HTTP method that the handler will respond to (GET) and a regex for matching against incoming request paths.

-The line

-<pre>"Logic": "ref:artistLogic"</pre>

-is an example of a component reference.
-When <code>artistHandler</code> is instantiated by the Granitic container, the previously declared
-<code>artistLogic</code> component will be used as value for the <code>Logic</code> field on the <code>artistHandler</code> component.

 ## Binding